 HSAs offer the opportunity to save money for healthcare expenses in retirement.
 The low annual contribution limit could make it difficult to build a large nest egg, which is why it shouldn’t be your only retirement account.
-For the 2020 tax year, the annual HSA contribution limits are $3,550 for an eligible individual and $7,100 for a family.
-For the 2021 tax year, the annual HSA contribution limits are $3,600 for an individuals and $7,200 for families.
-There's also a $1,000 catch-up contribution for folks 55 and older.

 Instead, consider it like an individual retirement account (IRA).
 These plans also have lower contribution limits, but may still be an excellent supplement in retirement.
 You should talk to your financial advisor for in-depth retirement planning advice.

-Another downside of a health savings account is you must use the money for qualified medical expenses.
+Another feature of a health savings account is you must use the money for qualified medical expenses.
 There are plenty of things that qualify—like visiting the doctor, going to the hospital, dental expenses, and medications.
 They can also be used for things such as eyeglasses, orthodontics, and acupuncture.

-The final drawback is record-keeping.
+The final challenge is record-keeping.
 It’s important to save copies of your receipts for qualified medical expenses throughout the year.
 You will have to submit Form 8889 with your tax return for a record of your HSA contributions and withdrawals.
 Some of this will be available on your W-2 from your employer.
 You’ll also receive Form 1099-SA from your plan administrator.
 You can see the complete details at IRS Publication 969 here.

 Should I open a health savings account (HSA) or flexible spending account (FSA)?